johannesholmberg/archive.holmberg.io/reading/_posts/2012-12-22-cats-cradle.md

 author: Kurt Vonnegut
 publisher: RosettaBooks
 book-url: http://www.amazon.com/Cats-Cradle-Kurt-Vonnegut-ebook/dp/B003XRELGQ/
-description: 'New knowledge is the most valuable commodity on earth.'
-highlight: 1
+has_intro: true
+has_cover: true
 ---
+{% include book-cover.html %}

-<p class="intro" markdown="1">**Slaughterhouse Five** was the first novel that I read in English.
+**Slaughterhouse Five** was the first novel that I read in English.
 It was like something I'd never read before.
-That sparked my interest in Kurt Vonnegut and I wanted to try more of his writing.</p>
+That sparked my interest in Kurt Vonnegut and I wanted to try more of his writing.

 I can't say that I was fascinated by this book but there are still parts of the book I take with me.